MicrosoftDocs/power-automate-docs/articles/desktop-flows/errors.md

 ---
-title: Manage errors | Microsoft Docs
+title: Handle errors in desktop flows | Microsoft Docs
-description: Manage errors
+description: See how to handle errors and warnings in your desktop flows
 author: georgiostrantzas
 ms.subservice: desktop-flow
 ms.topic: article